edulinq/py-canvas/README.md

 For brevity, all future commands in this document will assume that all standard config options are in the default config files (and thus will not need to be specified).

+## Usage Notes

+### User Queries

+When a user is required, tools and API functions accept a "user query" (unless specified).
+A user query is any object that can be used to uniquely identify a user.
+Valud user queries are:
+ - Canvas User ID (as an integer or string of digits)
+ - Email
+ - Full Name
+ - "email (id)" where "email" is an email and "id" is a Canvas ID

+User queries must be unambiguous within the pool of possible users (e.g., students in a course).
+It is recommended to use an email or Canvas ID as a user query.
+Resolving a user query that is not a Canvas ID will take longer, because a list of users must be fetched from Canvas.

 ## CLI Tools